DEVSENSE/phptools-docs/docs/vscode/Editor/tooltips.md

 # Tooltips

-Mouse hovering over an expression or a declaration reveals an additional information.
+Mouse hovering over an expression or a declaration reveals additional information.
 The information is formatted respecting PHP syntax.
 In case the expression resolution is ambiguous, the tool tip lists all the possible meanings.

 ## User symbols